marius-schairer/MDEF_Documentation/docs/index.md

-`currently changing the structure of the Landing Page`
 # Welcome to my MDEF Documentation
 This website is a documentation of reflections and developments from the personal perspective of one individual belonging to the group of the MDEF 2023-2025 study program, which deals with collaboration, community building and sustainable development.